appsinacup/godot-rapier-physics-docs/docs/documentation/performance.md

 ## Benchmark

 This benchmark is done by creating objects until FPS drops below 30.
-Running on a macbook m1 air with Godot 4.3.
+Running on a mac book m1 air with Godot 4.3.
 Everything is run inside the godot editor using the [Godot Physics Tests](https://github.com/fabriceci/Godot-Physics-Tests) repository.
 Rendering is disabled for these tests as to only test physics solving speed.
 Higher number is better.

 Shape|Dimensions|Godot 4.3 beta|Rapier|Rapier without state_sync_callback|[Box2D(2.4.1) 0.9.9 UNMAINTAINED](https://godotengine.org/asset-library/asset/2007)|[Jolt 0.13.beta](https://godotengine.org/asset-library/asset/1918)
 -|-|-|-|-|-|-